 Things to do

 The town’s great asset is the River Parrett.
 You can walk for miles along the riverbanks on the Parrett Trail, taking in the ancient ruins of Muchelney Abbey just outside the town and getting a feel for the unique Somerset Levels.
-There’s a much-loved seasonal river boat for family trips, The Duchess of Cocklemoor and it’s a great river for kayaks.
-Taunton, Bridgewater, and Yeovil offer the best options for rainy days with cinema, Super Bowl, and leisure centres.
+There’s a much-loved seasonal river boat for family trips, The Duchess of Cocklemoor, and it’s a great river for kayaking and paddle boarding.
+Taunton, Bridgewater and Yeovil offer the best options for rainy days with cinema, Super Bowl and leisure centres.
 For a bit of history and definitely some colour, Glastonbury is just up the road, and Wells with its cathedral and wonderful market is a great place to have a wander.